Master of Science

 The curriculum is closely aligned with the Chartered Financial Analyst (CFA) designation.
 This alignment provides a strong foundation for those who pursue the designation.
 Learn more at the CFA Institute website

-A number of possible careers await our graduates, from jobs managing financial risk or private wealth to mutual fund analyst and other more statistical positions.
-Other titles may include investment banker, financial planner, senior internal auditor, underwriter, or financial advisor.
-After gaining more work experience, the following positions are attainable: chief financial officer, commercial lending officer, consultant, corporate finance officer, and director of finance.
+MS in Finance graduates are prepared for jobs managing financial risk or private wealth to mutual fund analyst and other more statistical positions.
+Some titles include investment banker, financial planner, senior internal auditor, underwriter, or financial advisor.
+With more work experience, positions such as chief financial officer, commercial lending officer, consultant, corporate finance officer, and director of finance may become available.

 Yes.
 The D'Amore-McKim School of Business is accredited by the Association to Advance Collegiate Schools of Business International—the highest standard of achievement for business schools worldwide.